Ectoedemia rosae

 Ectoedemia rosae is a moth of the family Nepticulidae.
 It is found in France (Briançon area) and Norway (Vang).

 The wingspan is 4.5–4.7 mm for males and 5.0–5.2 mm for females.
-The forewings are dark fuscous and coarsely scaled.
-The hindwings are grey brown.
 There is one generation per year.

 The larvae feed on Rosa tomentosa and probably Rosa majalis.
 They mine the leaves of their host plant.
-The mine starts as a much contorted narrow gallery in the underside of the parenchyma, with a thick line of broken brown to black frass.
-Later, the frass becomes more dispersed and black.
-In the last instar, the mine suddenly enlarges in a roundish or elongate blotch and becomes a full depth mine.
-Often, several mines are found on a single leaflet.
-The exit-slit is located on the upper side.
-Pupation takes place in a dark fuscous cocoon, spun on leaf litter.

 Etymology

 The species is named after the host plant genus.